Cristina A. Bejan

 "Your passion for your discipline and your desire to share that passion with your students [is] obvious ...
 You are truly an inspiring professor."

 - Metropolitan State University of Denver to Prof. Bejan

-As a history professor, Bejan has taught at Georgetown University (as the Ion Rațiu Teaching Fellow), Duke University, UNC-Greensboro, Wake Technical Community College and is now affiliate faculty at Metropolitan State University of Denver (MSU Denver).
+As a history professor, Bejan has taught at Georgetown University (as the Ion Rațiu Teaching Fellow), Duke University, UNC-Greensboro, Wake Technical Community College and is now affiliate faculty at Metropolitan State University of Denver (MSU Denver) in the History and Theatre Departments.
 She has presented her research at numerous international conferences.
 Her writing and research interests include totalitarianism and genocide in Europe, South Asia and Africa.
-Prior to committing to a career in teaching, Bejan worked as a researcher at the United States Holocaust Memorial Museum for four years.
+Prior to committing to a career in teaching, Bejan worked as a researcher at the United States Holocaust Memorial Museum for three years.

 Bejan contributed 64 articles to the United States Holocaust Memorial Museum's Encyclopedia of Camps and Ghettos Vol. 3.
-In 2019 she published her first book Intellectuals and Fascism in Romania: The Criterion Association (Palgrave Macmillan) and she has started working on two projects entitled The Romanian National Theatre Under Totalitarianism and Victims of Colonialism - Africa and the Holocaust.
-She has also been asked to write the biography of University of Chicago professor and Romanian historian of religions Mircea Eliade, an offer she has accepted.
+In 2019 she published her first book Intellectuals and Fascism in Romania: The Criterion Association (Palgrave Macmillan) and she has started work on two projects entitled The Romanian National Theatre Under Totalitarianism and Victims of Colonialism - Africa and the Holocaust.

 History of Modern Europe

 History of the Islamic World